annacprice/chipseq-window-extract/README.md

 # **chipseq-window-extract**
-Extracts chip-seq windows from a reference chromosome and builds a fasta file.
+Extracts chip-seq windows from reference chromosomes and builds a fasta file for each chromosome.

 ## **Requirements**
 Requires python 3.x

 The following python packages are prerequisites:
-- pandas
 - biopython

 ## **Usage**